digital-asset/daml/docs/source/json-api/metrics.rst

 List of metrics
 ===============

-The following is a non-exhaustive list of selected metrics that can be particularly important to track.
-Note that not all the following metrics are available unless you run the sandbox with a PostgreSQL backend.
+The following is an exhaustive list of selected metrics that can be particularly important to track.

 ``daml.http_json_api.command_submission_timing``
 ------------------------------------------------